mviljamaa/mviljamaa.github.io/blog/2011-05-08/index.markdown

 This is a more hobby post, but I happened to acquire a HP DL 585 server lately.
 It has pretty nice features for the price, but the noise it makes with the default Nidec Beta V VA450DC fans is like a vacuum cleaner.

-In order to be able to utilize the serve in my room, I decided to see if the fans could be switched to more silent ones.
+In order to be able to utilize the server in a conventional household, I decided to see if the fans could be switched to more silent ones.
 As I couldn't find 120mm x 38mm fans that have reasonable noise levels (even if they have a high CFM value), I decided to use conventional 120mm x 20mm fans.

 Knowing that Nanoxia Deep Silence 120mm has a pretty good noise/CFM -ratio, I decided to try these in the DL585.
 Someone else might want to try Noctuas or what not, it doesn't